bamos/densenet.pytorch/README.md

 You should see the following output, which shows the magnitudes of the gradients w.r.t. the convolutions in each layer from the beginning to the end.
+I think the infs in the LuaTorch weight gradients are insignificant and some other bug in PyTorch's legacy code.

 ```
 PyTorch weight gradients: